 Add some color to your salad with ‘Bronze Mignonette.’
 With its soft green leaves tinted with bronze, this heirloom variety was first introduced by the Iowa Seed Company in 1896.

-Slow to bolt, this heat-tolerant cultivar matures in 65-70 days, with 8- to 10-inch heads and crisp, slightly crumpled leaves.
+Slow to bolt, this heat-tolerant cultivar matures in 65 to 70 days, with eight- to 10-inch heads and crisp, slightly crumpled leaves.

 ‘Bronze Mignonette’ prefers a full sun location, and will tolerate a light frost.

 You can buy seeds in a variety of packet sizes from Eden Brothers.

 Tender, crisp, and delicious, award-winning ‘Buttercrunch’ has rich green leaves that are often tinged with red, which form a rosette shape around a loose head.